Toilet Gurgling or Bubbling? Here’s What to Do

 Okay, we know now that a gurgling or bubbling toilet is probably due to a blockage somewhere.
 Let us examine the areas of your toilet’s system that a blockage may impact.

-• Flushing down the wrong items: for example, paper towels, baby wipes, and other hygienic products.
+• Flushing the wrong items can cause problems—for example, paper towels, baby wipes, and hygienic products.

-• An inadequate plumbing vent: the plumbing system needs enough air to help move water through the drain pipes.
+• The plumbing system requires air to move water through the drain pipes.
+Insufficient venting can trap air in the plumbing system.

 Flushing Certain Items Down the Toilet